mgp123/diffusion-learning/readme.md

 You can also do conditional generation.
 For simple image conditional generation you can simply add some extra info somewhere in the neural network.
 In this example, we add 3 extra channels to the input with some low-resolution version of the denoised image.

+## Training the models yourself

+The script is structured to initialize the model with specified hyperparameters.
+You can define your model's hyperparameters in the `model_hyperparameters` dictionary.
+This includes settings such as the number of blocks, channels, and timesteps for the diffusion process.

+The model consists of a simple U-Net with residual connections.
+Contrary to popular implementations, we feed the variance of the diffusion step directly to the model instead of the timestep itself.

+*Optional Model Loading*.
+If you wish to continue training from a pre-trained model, set the conditional statement to `True` and specify the path to your `.pth` file containing the model weights and hyperparameters.

+*Run the script* with the command `python src/train.py`.
+Additionally, `train.py` incorporates features for monitoring and evaluating the training process:

+*TensorBoard logging* losses.
+This allows for real-time monitoring of the model's performance.
+To view these logs, run `tensorboard --logdir=runs` from your terminal.

+*Image Saving* at specified intervals, the script saves generated images to a designated directory.
+Ensure to set the `sample_every` variable to control how frequently images are saved during training.

 ## References
 - Denoising Diffusion Probabilistic Models. *Jonathan Ho, Ajay Jain, Pieter Abbeel*.
 [Paper](https://arxiv.org/abs/2006.11239)
 - https://lilianweng.github.io/posts/2021-07-11-diffusion-models/